nus-cs2103-AY2122S1/ip/docs/README.md

 * Unit Testing from [JUnit5](https://github.com/junit-team/junit5)
 * [Azeem](https://github.com/DrWala/) for his repo to help me install Gradle and get my JavaFX GUI working since it was not working on my end even after following the steps provided
 * [Prof Damith](https://github.com/damithc) for his gradle.yaml file for Continuous Integration
-* Team [Duke](https://github.com/se-edu) for the skeleton code for the original Duke App
+* Team [Duke](https://github.com/se-edu) for the skeleton code for the original FakeApp App
 * [AB3](https://github.com/nus-cs2103-AY1920S1/addressbook-level3) for reference to the BCD-Extension regarding Tags
 * All copyrighted images and their respective sources